Second MacDonald ministry: Social policy

-To improve safety standards at sea, an International Conference was convened by the Labour President of the Board of Trade, which led to 27 governments signing a Convention establishing for the first time uniform safety rules for all the cargo ships throughout the world.
-Conditions for soldiers were improved, while the death penalty for certain offences was abolished.
-A seven-year limit in connection with war pensions was also removed, while a programme for afforestation was increased.

-The Unemployment Insurance Act of 1929 scrapped the "genuinely seeking work" clause in unemployment benefit (which was originally abolished by the First Labour Government in 1924, and reintroduced by the Conservatives in 1928), increased dependants' allowances, extended provision for the long-term unemployed, relaxed eligibility conditions, and introduced an individual means test.
-As a result of the changes made by the government to unemployment provision, the number of people on transitional benefits (payments given to those who had either exhausted their unemployment insurance benefits or did not qualify for them) rose from 120,000 in 1929 to more than 500,000 in 1931.

-The National Health Insurance (Prolongation of Insurance) Act of 1930 extended provision of health insurance to unemployed males whose entitlement had run out, while the Poor Prisoners Defence Act of 1930 introduced criminal legal aid for appearances in magistrates' courts.
-The Housing (Scotland) Act and Housing Act of 1930 provided local authorities with additional central government subsidies to construct new homes for people who had been moved out of slum clearance areas.
-The Housing Act of 1930 provided for rehousing in advance of demolition, and also for the charging of low rents.
-The Act also made State aid available for the first time for building attractive little houses for older people without families.
-An obligation was put onto County Councils to contribute towards houses built for farm workers, while provisions in the Act for improving bad housing and clearing slums were applied to the country districts as well as to urban areas.
+The National Health Insurance (Prolongation of Insurance) Act 1930 (21 & 22 Geo.
+5. c.
+5) extended provision of health insurance to unemployed males whose entitlement had run out, while the Poor Prisoners' Defence Act 1930 (20 & 21 Geo.
+5. c.
+32) introduced criminal legal aid for appearances in magistrates' courts.
+The Housing (Scotland) Act 1930 (20 & 21 Geo.
+5. c.
+40) and the Housing Act 1930 (20 & 21 Geo.
+5. c.
+39) provided local authorities with additional central government subsidies to construct new homes for people who had been moved out of slum clearance areas.
+The Housing Act 1930 provided for rehousing in advance of demolition, and also for the charging of low rents.
+The act also made state aid available for the first time for building little houses for older people without families.
+An obligation was put onto county councils to contribute towards houses built for farm workers, while provisions in the act for improving bad housing and clearing slums were applied to the country districts as well as to urban areas.